 The oil and gas industry is capital-intensive industry, which requires significant time and funds to develop a sound infrastructure.
 With its long track record of operations, ONGC has been able to develop a robust infrastructure, providing it an advantage over newer players in the industry who entered the industry through NELP and HELP.
 The company has developed significant onshore and offshore production facilities, subsea and land pipelines, gas processing, drilling and work-over rigs, storage facilities, well stimulation units, automated hydraulic workover rigs, and other infrastructure located throughout the principal oil and gas producing regions of India.
-During FY23, ONGC drilled a total of 461 wells.
-During the year, 85 exploratory wells were drilled (PY: 78), of which 54 wells were concluded, and from the concluded wells, 30 wells were proved to be hydrocarbon bearing.
-Besides, 23 wells of the previous years were concluded, of which 16 wells proved to be hydrocarbon bearing.
+During FY24, ONGC drilled a total of 541 wells comprising of 103 exploratory wells and 438 developmental wells.